-- If the declaration specifies an object binding pattern, the implied type is an object type with a set of properties corresponding to the specified binding property declarations.
-The type of each property is the type implied by its binding property declaration, and a property is optional when its binding property declaration specifies an initializer expression. - If the declaration specifies an array binding pattern without a rest element, the implied type is a tuple type with elements corresponding to the specified binding element declarations.
+• If the declaration specifies an object binding pattern, the implied type is an object type with a set of properties corresponding to the specified binding property declarations.
+The type of each

+- property is the type implied by its binding property declaration, and a property is optional when its binding property declaration specifies an initializer expression. - If the declaration specifies an array binding pattern without a rest element, the implied type is a tuple type with elements corresponding to the specified binding element declarations.
 The type of each element is the type implied by its binding element declaration. - If the declaration specifies an array binding pattern with a rest element, the implied type is an array type with an element type of Any.

-The implied type of a binding property or binding element declaration is

-- the type of the declaration's initializer expression, if any, or otherwise - the implied type of the binding pattern specified in the declaration, if any, or otherwise the implied type of the binding pattern in the function's parameter is '{ a: any; b?: string; c?: number; }'.
+The implied type of a binding property or binding element declaration is the implied type of the binding pattern in the function's parameter is '{ a: any; b?: string; c?: number; }'.
 Since the parameter has no type annotation, this becomes the type of the parameter.